openshift/gcp-project-operator/docs/gcpconfig.md

 # GCP Configuration

-The GCP Project Operator expects some pre-existing configuration into your Kubernetes cluster that is related to your account in Google GCP cloud.
+The Operator requires some GCP–related configs to be present on your cluster.

 > Note: Unless you're running this against your very own personal GCP org account, someone likely already has this stuff prepared for you in your company/team.
 Ask around.